 The Bridge Foundation was built on years of hands-on work in the field.
-Founder David Fisher spent over a decade as a private trainer and coach, personally guiding more than 100 student athletes through the college recruiting process and athletic development programs through organizations like Steer for Student Athletes and Elite Squad Baseball.
+Founder Dave Fisher spent over a decade as a private trainer and coach, personally guiding more than 100 student athletes through the college recruiting process and athletic development programs through organizations like Steer for Student Athletes and Elite Squad Baseball.
 Talent was never the issue.
 Access was.
 The Foundation exists to fix that.

 The Bridge Foundation works to level the playing field for high school student athletes who lack the information and financial resources to navigate the recruiting process.
 We connect talent with opportunity and give athletes from underserved communities a real path to college.